Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Read more about changes to Records, Registry and Connections.

-If you are an adult adoptee, a descendant/family member of a deceased adoptee or a birth family member, you can submit an Application for Voluntary Contact to show you’re making yourself available for a reunion.
+If you are an adult adoptee, a descendant or family member of a deceased adoptee or a birth family member, you can submit an Application for Voluntary Contact to show you’re making yourself available for a reunion.

-If both the adult adoptee or descendant and birth family member voluntarily register for a reunion, the Post Adoption Registry can facilitate a reunion.
+If both the adult adoptee or descendant and birth family member voluntarily register for a reunion, Records, Registry and Connections can facilitate a reunion.